Lenovo ThinkPad X61

 Quelle: vnunet.com

-EN→DEToday's notebook PCs tend to fall into two categories; those you can carry around with you, and those likely to give you a hernia.
+EN→DE Archive.org versionToday's notebook PCs tend to fall into two categories; those you can carry around with you, and those likely to give you a hernia.
 Lenovo's Thinkpad X61 sits firmly in the former camp.
 Weighing just 1.63kg, this ultraportable is the perfect travelling companion.
 Interestingly, this model is the first we've seen without the old IBM badge.
 While it isn't built like a tank, the X61 is undeniably well made.
 The back of the 12.1in screen seems a little flimsy but, on the whole, the magnesium alloy chassis is certainly up to the rigours of day-to-day travel.
 The keyboard also has a good, solid feel to it, but when typing at speed we kept catching our fingers on Lenovo's pointer control.
-This is an acquired taste and anyone used to a Touchpad will surely end up plugging a mouse into one of the system's three USB ports after more than 10 minutes.
+This is an acquired taste and anyone used to a touchpad will surely end up plugging a mouse into one of the system's three USB ports after more than 10 minutes.

 (von 5): 4, Preis/Leistung 4, Leistung 4, Ausstattung 4, Mobilität sehr gut